seanode/seanode.github.io/_posts/2018-04-20-may-2018-kubernetes-express.md

 generation cloud technologies like Node.js to market.
 Al is the creator of LoopBack, a leading open source Node.js framework for enterprise APIs.

+## Talk

-### Building an Open Source Express.js-based [Express Gateway](www.express-gateway.io) running on Kubernetes
+### Open Source Express.js with [Express Gateway](https://www.express-gateway.io) on Kubernetes

-Dig deep into API gateways and learn how you can orchestrate mutli-cloud Kubernetes with a hands-on demo.
+Dig deep into API gateways and learn how you can orchestrate multi-cloud Kubernetes with a hands-on demo.
 Through this talk, we'll cover:

 * What is an API Gateway and why it is so important for microservices